ThomWright/ThomWright.github.io/_failure-patterns/io-inside-transaction.md

 1. It is **clearly not atomic**, and not does pretend to be so.
 2. It has higher database **connection utilisation**.
 The first scenario is holding a database connection in step 3 without using it.
 The longer the request takes, the lower the connection utilisation.
 Database connections can be scarce resources, and letting them sit idle while doing other I/O can result in worse throughput and latency.

+This technique can also make deadlocks more likely.
+Consider the following scenario:

+1. Begin a transaction
+2. Write to table A (acquires a lock)
+3. Perform a write operation on another system (e.g. an HTTP POST request)
+4. Write to table B (acquires another lock)
+5. Commit the transaction

+The longer step 3 takes, the more likely it is that another operation could attempt to acquire conflicting locks in the opposite order (B then A).